If you buy something through a link on this page, we may earn a small commission. How this works.

 A 6-week study in 106 people with metabolic syndrome showed taking 600 mg of dried barberry per day significantly decreased oxidative stress compared with a placebo (

-Based on these results, eating the berries may help decrease your risk factors for metabolic syndrome, as well as reduce oxidative stress associated with it.
+Based on these results, eating the berries may help decrease your chances of developing risk factors for metabolic syndrome, as well as reduce oxidative stress associated with it.
 Nevertheless, more research is needed.

 Test-tube studies have shown that barberry extract can fight inflammation.